- 3/4 cup chicken broth

 - Dash cayenne pepper

 - Drain and discard marinade from ribs.
-Combine remaining sugar, salt and seasonings; rub over both sides of ribs.
+In a small bowl, combine the rub ingredients; rub over both sides of ribs.

-- Baste with reserved marinade, or if desired, barbecue sauce.
-Move ribs to direct medium heat and cook 20-40 minutes longer or until pork is tender, turning and basting occasionally.
-Yield: 6 servings.
+- Baste with reserved marinade.
+Cook 20-40 minutes longer or until a meat thermometer reads 160° and pork is tender, turning and basting occasionally.
+Yield: 4 servings.

 "When my youngest grandson wanted ribs for his birthday, I tried these.
 Everyone loved them.
 A big key is to not get the heat too high.
 You need a lower temperature to get them nice and tender without charring them.
 This rib recipe is going to be seen again and again this summer grilling season."